tensorflow/tensorboard/DEVELOPMENT.md

     (tf)$ ibazel test //tensorboard/webapp/notification_center:notification_center_test_chromium-local
     ```

-4. For having a karma console to set break points for debugging purpose, use
+4. For running a karma console to set break points for debugging purpose, use
     `ibazel run`.
-Access the karma console at port `9876` (For example, `http://<YOUR_SERVER_ADDRESS>:9876/`) and click 'DEBUG' button, it pops up another page, where you have to look at the browser developer console to see the logs for debugging.
+Access the karma console at port `9876` (For example, `http://<YOUR_SERVER_ADDRESS>:9876/`) and click 'DEBUG' button, it pops up another page, where you have to use browser developer console for better debugging.

     ```sh
     (tf)$ ibazel run //tensorboard/webapp:karma_test_chromium-local